-Obedience training vital foundation for hunting dogs
+Obedience vital foundation for hunting dogs

 Everyone wants an obedient dog.
 Whether your dog is a duck dog, a gun dog or just a family companion, you likely want him or her to be obedient.
 You want him to come when you call him.
 Sit when you tell him to SIT.
 Life is just more enjoyable when your dog is obedient and listens to you.

 That is why obedience is the foundation for all hunting and hunt test programs here at Otter Tail Kennels.
 When dog training, obedience is where you start if you are seeking control and obedience is what you fall back on when a retriever exhibits behavior issues, starts testing you or falters in his training.
-It is vital training for all dogs.
+Obedience is vital training for all dogs.

 The two most important obedience commands for retrievers